jonnonz1/nz-statute-book/acts/public/2011/marine-and-coastal-area-takutai-moana-act-2011.md

   (b) has, in relation to the specified area,—
     (i) exclusively used and occupied it from 1840 to the present day without substantial interruption; or (ii) received it, at any time after 1840, through a customary transfer in accordance with subsection (3).
-(2) For the purpose of subsection (1)﻿(b), there is no substantial interruption to the exclusive use and occupation of a specified area of the common marine and coastal area if, in relation to that area, a resource consent for an activity to be carried out wholly or partly in that area is granted at any time between—
-  (a) the commencement of this Act; and
-  (b) the effective date.
+(1A) In considering whether the requirements of subsection (1)﻿(b)﻿(i), (3)﻿(c)﻿(ii), or (3)﻿(d)﻿(ii) are met, no inference may be drawn about all or any of the geographic scope, continuity, or exclusivity of a group’s use and occupation of a specified area in a period unless that inference—
+  (a) is based on evidence of a physical activity, or of a use, related to natural and physical resources (within the meaning of section 2(1) of the Resource Management Act 1991) in all or part of the area, by the group in that period; and
+  (b) is not based on a spiritual or cultural association with all or part of the area unless that association is manifested in a physical activity, or in a use, related to natural and physical resources (within the meaning stated in paragraph (a)) in all or part of the area, by the group in that period.
+(2)
 (3) For the purposes of subsection (1)﻿(b)﻿(ii), a transfer is a customary transfer if— (a) a customary interest in a specified area of the common marine and coastal area was transferred—
     (i) between or among members of the applicant group; or